BACnet Stack

 This BACnet protocol stack library provides a BACnet application layer, network layer and media access (MAC) layer communications services.
 It is an open source, royalty-free library for an embedded system, Windows, Linux, or other operating system.
 Example BACnet client and server applications are included.

 BACnet - A Data Communication Protocol for Building Automation and Control Networks - see bacnet.org.
 BACnet is a standard data communication protocol for Building Automation and Control Networks.
 BACnet is an open protocol, which means anyone can contribute to the standard, and anyone may use it.
-The only caveat is that the BACnet standard document itself is copyrighted by ASHRAE, and they sell the document to help defray costs of developing and maintaining the standard (just like IEEE or ANSI or ISO).
+The only caveat is that the BACnet standard document itself is copyrighted by ASHRAE, and they sell the document to help defray costs of developing and maintaining the standard (similar to IEEE or ANSI or ISO).

 There are other open source projects for BACnet: